MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/overview.md

 # What is Azure AI Agent Service?

 Azure AI Agent Service is a fully managed service designed to empower developers to securely build, deploy, and scale high-quality, and extensible AI agents.
 Using an extensive ecosystem of models, tools, and capabilities from OpenAI, Microsoft, and other non-Microsoft providers, Azure AI Agent Service enables you to build agents for a wide range of generative AI use cases.
-Users can access the service through REST APIs, SDKs, or in the [Azure AI Foundry](https://ai.azure.com).
+Users can access the service through the [available SDKs](./quickstart.md).

 ## Comparing Azure agents and Azure OpenAI assistants